Service(s) working on this project

 - detect and monitor epidemics

-- support the vaccination policy in Belgium
+- support policymakers in setting vaccination policy and health policy priorities in Belgium

 - acute weak paralysis (AFP)